jiseonmin/TPC_evolution_SLiM/scripts/README.md

 ```
 to something like `/home/(your-user-name)/TPC_evolution_SLiM/slim`

-### Single job example
-`02_run_simulations/example_single_job.sh` submit a single job which runs 4 SLiM simulations in parallel.
-This approach is useful if you are running small number of simulations (<10).
-Similar to the job array example, change the first few lines and path to csv and slim files before running the bash script.
+Similarly, `02_run_simulations/gaussian_job_array.sh` submit a job array for 'gaussian' task.
+Because the parameter file is much longer (270 lines!), your job array may sit in a queue for a very long time, depending on the partition you are using.
+You could submit only subset of jobs using `--array=(index of the jobs you want to run)` as described in the RC documentation.

 ## 03. Expected fitness landscape and expected TPC trajectory (optional)
 Here, we use helper functions from `tpc_functions_oo.py` to calculate expected fitness landscape, optimal B and CTmin that maximizes expected fitness, and path from initial B and CTmin and optimal B and CTmin predicted from solving a differential equation numerically.